-- [a] When law enforcement officers can show a need to do so, they shall be permitted to conduct an investigation on School grounds during School hours. - [b] Such a need will ordinarily be shown if delay in police investigation might result in
+- [a] When law enforcement officers can show a need to do so, they shall be permitted to conduct an investigation on School grounds during School hours. - [b] Such a need will ordinarily be shown if delay in police investigation might result in danger to a person, flight from jurisdiction by a person reasonably suspected of a crime, or destruction of evidence.
+In such cases: - (i) The officers shall be required to get prior approval of the Principal or other designated person before beginning an investigation on School premises.

-- (i) The officers shall be required to get prior approval of the Principal or other designated person before beginning an investigation on School premises. - (ii) The Principal shall document the circumstances warranting the investigation as soon as practical. - (iii) Alleged criminal behavior related to the School environment brought to the Principal's attention by law enforcement officers shall be dealt with under the provisions of Section 14.1. - (iv) Law enforcement officials (investigating School-related or student-related crimes) may not have access to student education records, aside from directory information, unless they have a subpoena or court order or permission from parent or guardian. - (v) Directory information is limited to a student's name, home address, date of birth, phone number, class schedules and parents' address and phone numbers for use in case of emergency.
+- (ii) The Principal shall document the circumstances warranting the investigation as soon as practical. - (iii) Alleged criminal behavior related to the School environment brought to the Principal's attention by law enforcement officers shall be dealt with under the provisions of Section 14.1. - (iv) Law enforcement officials (investigating School-related or student-related crimes) may not have access to student education records, aside from directory information, unless they have a subpoena or court order or permission from parent or guardian. - (v) Directory information is limited to a student's name, home address, date of birth, phone number, class schedules and parents' address and phone numbers for use in case of emergency.